navikt/kafka-sandbox/README.md

 # A basic Kafka sandbox/demo app using official Java client libraries

-.. and with a minimal set of dependencies.
+.. with a minimal set of dependencies.

 ## Purpose